galacean/engine/docs/en/core/clone.md

 label: Core
 ---

-Node cloning is a common feature at runtime, and cloning a node will also clone the components bound to it.
-For example, during initialization, create a certain number of identical entities dynamically based on configuration, and then place them in different positions in the scene according to logical rules.
-Here, we will provide a detailed explanation of the cloning details of scripts.
+Node cloning is a common runtime feature, and node cloning also includes cloning its bound components.
+For example, during the initialization phase, dynamically create a certain number of identical entities based on configuration, and then place them in different positions in the scene according to logical rules.
+Here, the details of script cloning will be explained in detail.

 ## Entity Cloning
-It's very simple, just call the [clone()](/apis/design/#IClone-clone) method of the entity to complete the cloning of the entity and its attached components.
+It's very simple, just call the entity's [clone()](/en/apis/design/#IClone-clone) method to complete the cloning of the entity and its attached components.
 ```typescript
 const cloneEntity = entity.clone();
 ```

 ## Script Cloning
-Since scripts are essentially components, when we call the [clone()](/apis/design/#IClone-clone) function of an entity, the engine will not only clone the built-in components but also clone custom scripts.
-The cloning rules for built-in components have been customized by the official, and similarly, we have opened up the cloning capability and rules for scripts to developers.
-The default cloning method for scripts is shallow copy.
-For example, if we modify the field values of a script and then clone it, the cloned script will retain the modified values without the need for any additional coding.
-Here is an example of cloning a custom script:
+Scripts are essentially components, so when we call the entity's [clone()](/en/apis/design/#IClone-clone) function, the engine will not only clone the built-in components but also clone custom scripts.
+The cloning rules for built-in components have been customized by the official team, and similarly, we have also opened up the cloning capabilities and rules for scripts to developers.
+The default cloning method for script fields is shallow copy.
+For example, if we modify the field values of the script and then clone it, the cloned script will retain the modified values without any additional coding.
+Below is an example of custom script cloning:
 ```typescript
 // define a custom script
 class CustomScript extends Script{